Pekin family starts fundraiser for Type 1 diabetes research

 Mike Kaufmann fears that he could have lost his son Drake.

-During this trip to Wal-Mart, Drake got sick in the aisle, and the family decided to forego an appointment they had scheduled for later in the week and immediately head to the hospital.
+During this trip to Walmart, Drake got sick in the aisle, and the family decided to forgo an appointment they had scheduled for later in the week and immediately head to the hospital.

 It turned out to be a good, and possibly life-saving, decision.